zemanntru/Radio-Tuner/README.md

 ## Overview
 Code for a hardware design project: controlling the local oscillator frequency for a radio submodule.
-The mcu folder contains code that allows the user to control the Adafruit Si5351 clock generator by twisting the Sparkfun Qwiic Twist I2C encoder.
+The microcontroller used is ATMega324.
+The mcu folder contains code that allows the user to control the Adafruit Si5351 clock generator by adjusting the Sparkfun Qwiic Twist I2C rotary encoder.
 The gui folder provides a virtual numberpad app that allows the user to control the Si5351 through a breakout board.

 | Serial Terminal Settings |      |